k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_TDM/TDM_Installation_V9.4.md

 - Clone the relevant GitHub branch.

-### K2view Cloud Installation
+### K2cloud Installation

 1. Create Project
     - With Fabric v8.3.x and PostgreSQL DB.
 2. Attach GitHub Branch
-	- Edit Globals (CREATE_TDMDB, TDMDB_SCHEMA optional) before cloning in order to create the TDM DB and k2masking schema during the first TDM LU deployment:
+	- Edit Globals (CREATE_TDMDB, TDMDB_SCHEMA optional) before cloning to create the TDM DB and k2masking schema during the first TDM LU deployment:
         - The **CREATE_TDMDB** Global in the TDM LU must be set to **true**.
         - Optional: If you wish to change the schema name for the TDM DB (the default schema name contains the cluster ID), then Edit the **TDMDB_SCHEMA** shared Global.
 3. Create a Space